 - 1. Student application - 2.
-High School Diploma/GED® Verification Statement or Ability-To-Benefit eligibility verification - 3.
+High School Diploma/High School Equivalency Verification Statement - 3.
 Passing score on Evaluation test - 4.
 Enrollment Agreement/financial arrangements

 When the above requirements are satisfactorily met, the Campus Director sends a letter of acceptance to the applicant.
 The College reserves the right to reject a student previously accepted if the required items listed above are not completed or received as understood.